 Haiti’s depleted tree cover exacerbates the consequences of storms and hurricanes.
 Recurring droughts followed by heavy downpours cause frequent flash flooding.
 In 2016, Haitians finally saw the end of the extreme El Niño drought, the worst in 35 years, which hit the country after two previous years of drought.
 However, the country was then struck by Hurricane Matthew which devastated parts of Haiti that had been spared the worst of these droughts.
 The dearth of reliable rainfall in Haiti is not only detrimental to farmers whose crops wilt and die , but also to ordinary Haitians who depend on water catchment systems for their daily water needs.

 The strategy of the U.S. Agency for International Development (USAID) assistance is to help Haiti protect its fragile environment and conserve its precious resources.
 This approach is incorporated throughout its development portfolio.
 Focused on sustainable change, USAID helps improve environmentally friendly business and income-generating prospects for Haitians across various sectors and skill levels.
 To help build a more sustainable Haitian economy, USAID is focused on growing industries that profit from sound management of natural resources and safeguarding the environment while also improving public sector officials’ abilities to respond to this environmental degradation.

-USAID works to preserve biodiversity and promotes technologies that increase Haiti’s capacity to adapt to climate change, such as use of greenhouses equipped with drip irrigation and solar panels.
-This technology allows farmers to focus on high-value horticultural crops and helps to free up spaces for agro-forestry and reforestation initiatives on environmentally vulnerable hillsides.
+Utilizing Technologies in Agriculture: USAID is promoting technologies that increase Haiti’s capacity to adapt to /erratic rainfall, droughts and floods.
+For example, USAID has introduced the use of greenhouses equipped with drip irrigation and solar panels.
+This technology allows farmers to focus on high-value horticultural crops while freeing up space for agro-forestry and other reforestation initiatives targeting ecologically vulnerable hillsides.